wilsonliaows/docs/workbot/workbot-examples.md

 ![Connecting Apps](/assets/images/Workbot/workbot-examples/connections.png)
 *Connect the applications and then press next*

 After you click on next, you will have the option to customize any fields you want to change.
-If you don't want to, proceed to click *Next*
+If you don't want to, proceed to click *Next*.

 ![Customize fields](/assets/images/Workbot/workbot-examples/customize.png)
 *Modify, add, and remove anything from the original sample recipe*